Amazon DynamoDB is a fully managed NoSQL database service that

 Billable Data = Raw byte data size + 100 byte per-item storage indexing overhead

 Pay flat, hourly rate based on the capacity reserved as the throughput provisioned for the table

-With one Write Capacity Unit, you can perform one write per second for items < 1KB in size.
+one Write Capacity Unit provides one write per second for items < 1KB in size.

-With one Read Capacity Unit, you can perform one strongly consistent read (or two eventually consistent reads) per second for items < 4KB in size.
+one Read Capacity Unit provides one strongly consistent read (or two eventually consistent reads) per second for items < 4KB in size.

 Provisioned throughput charges for every 10 units of Write Capacity and every 50 units of Read Capacity.

 Keep item size small

 Store metadata in DynamoDB and large BLOBs in Amazon S3

 Use table per day, week, month etc for storing time series data

 Use conditional or Optimistic Concurrency Control (OCC) updates